enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ```

 :::note
-Sharpsell team will provide the follwing items.
+Sharpsell team will provide the following items.
 1. company_code
 2. user_group_id
 :::

-In the above file you have to add the below entry points..
+In the above file, you have to add the below entry points.

 ### Home Screen

-To open Sharpsell home screen from your app use the below function
+To open the Sharpsell home screen from your app use the below function

 ```
 try{